paladin-t/b8/docs/manual.md

 * `SYNC`: synchronizes primitive commands to driver, only used in the manual updating mode (without calling `UPDATE_WITH`)
 	* returns elapsed time since last synchronizing
 * `COL col`: sets the default color value of future commands
-* `CLIP [x, y, w, h, ss = true]`: sets a clip area, resets to none clip areas if no argument passed
+* `CLIP [x, y, w, h, ss = TRUE]`: sets a clip area, resets to none clip areas if no argument passed
-	* `ss`: true for screen space clipping, otherwise with world space
+	* `ss`: true for clipping with screen space, otherwise with world space
-* `CAMERA [x, y, ip = false]`: moves the camera to a specific position, resets its position if no argument passed
+* `CAMERA [x, y, ip = FALSE]`: moves the camera to a specific position, resets its position if no argument passed
-	* `ip`: true for position interpolation
+	* `ip`: true for interpolating position

 * `TEXT x, y, txt [, col]`: draws a text
+	* `col`: color for drawing, uses the default color set by `COL` if no argument passed
 * `LINE x0, y0, x1, y1, w = 1 [, col]`: draws a line
 	* `w`: width (thickness)
 * `CIRC x, y, r [, col]`: draws a circle